Leverage allows you to buy a bigger home. You put down 20%, then leverage the rest with a mortgage.

 How Indexed Universal Life Policies Optimize Cash Value for Wealth Building

-People joke that the first rule to building wealth is “don’t lose money.”
+Warren Buffett says the first rule to building wealth is “don’t lose money.”
+The second rule is “don’t forget rule #1.”

 There are wealth-building vehicles where you don’t lose money – like certificates of deposit.
 But the growth on ultra-safe vehicles could be called dismal.
 In effect, you’re trading growth potential for safety.